Napoli win thriller to knock Leicester out of Europa League

 Maddison's free-kick was only cleared to the edge of the area, where the 23-year-old midfielder smashed a superb volley into the bottom corner.

-But Napoli regained the lead in the 53rd minute as Elmas lashed home from Giovanni Di Lorenzo's cross.
+But Napoli won it in the 53rd minute as Elmas lashed home from Giovanni Di Lorenzo's cross to continue a disappointing season for the FA Cup holders.

-Maddison hit the post from just six yards moments later as Rodgers held his head in frustration.
+Rodgers could face his former club Celtic in the Europa Conference League as they finished third despite a 3-2 win over second-placed Real Betis in Group G.

+However, Celtic's Japan forward Kyogo Furuhashi suffered a hamstring injury and boss Ange Postecoglou said: "It's not good.
+We will just wait and see what the assessment is."

 Real Sociedad secured second place in Group B with a 3-0 win against PSV Eindhoven, who drop into the Europa Conference League.